andersonfrailey/andersonfrailey.github.io/_mdcontent/intro_to_py21.md

 }
 ```

-The user can then create their own custom rules using the format discussed above.
+The user can then customize these rules using the format discussed above.
 Note that this is a rather verbose example of parameter setting.
 ParamTools allows you to slim this down if you would like.

 A major advantage of using ParamTools is that if a user were to try and pass an invalid modification to the rules — such as setting the number of decks to zero — ParamTools will catch this and throw and error so I do not need to write my own code for input validation.